gmrodrigues/recursive-pixel-editor/README.md

 A recursive pixel art editor written in C++ with SDL2, compilable to WebAssembly using Emscripten.

-This is an educational example of a compiled C++ graphic application which runs in the browser (WebAssembly) or as a tradicional binary executable.
+This is an educational example of a compiled C++ graphic application which runs in the browser (WebAssembly) or as a traditional native executable.

-This project demostrates something that can be easily done with SDL2 and C++ and would take a lot of work to do it with other languages such as Js (HTML5 Canvas or WebGL or even with SDL2 and Js).
+It demonstrates a rendering technique that is elegantly implemented in C++ with SDL2, but would be significantly more complex to reproduce in other environments such as JavaScript with HTML5 Canvas or WebGL.

+In JavaScript, canvas drawing is immediate-mode and does not retain structural information about what was drawn.
+There are no persistent "pixel entities" that can be transformed recursively without manually maintaining the entire rendering state.
+In contrast, in C++/SDL2, it is trivial to maintain and reuse image state in memory — which makes recursive rendering like this straightforward.

 ## Demo